 When you have the Spirit of Christ, you have Christ Himself.
 Paul wrote, "that Christ may dwell in your hearts by faith" (Ephesians 3:17).
 In this way you can be "partakers of the divine nature" (2 Peter 1:4).
-Without this experience, Jesus said, "ye have no life in you."
-"He that hath the Son hath life; and he that hath not the Son of God hath not life" (1 John 5:12).
+Without this experience, Jesus said, "ye have no life in vou."
+"He that hath the Son hath life: and he that hath not the Son of God hath not life" (1 John 5:12).

 Paul exclaimed, "Christ in you, the hope of glory" (Colossians 1:27).
 This is our only hope of salvation.
 "If any man have not the Spirit of Christ, he is none of his" (Romans 8:9).
-We must all be able to say, with Paul, "I am crucified with Christ: nevertheless I live; yet not I, but Christ liveth in me: and the by the faith of the Son of God, who John wrote, "And I will pray the loved me, and gave himself for me" (Galatians 2:20).
+We must all be able to say, with Paul, "I am crucified with Christ: nevertheless I live; yet not I, but Christ liveth in me: and the life which I now live in the flesh I live by the faith of the Son of God, who John wrote, "And I will pray the loved me, and gave himself for me" (Galatians 2:20).
 "Greater is he that is in you, than he that is in the world" (1 John 4:4).

-When Christ was here, He cried out presses a close, personal relationship with His Father.
+When Christ was here, He cried out to God, addressing Him as, "Abba, Father" (Mark 14:36).
+This term expresses a close, personal relationship with His Father.
 This same relationship is given to us.
 "For ye have not received the spirit of bondage again to fear; but ye have received the Spirit of adoption, whereby we cry, Abba, Father" (Romans 8:15).
 When we receive this Spirit, we also cry, "Abba, Father."
 Paul explained, "Because ye are sons, God hath sent forth the Spirit of his Son into your hearts, crying, Abba, Father" (Galatians 4:6).
-It is Christ in vou crying "Abba, Father."
+It is Christ in you crying "Abba, Father."
 By giving us the Spirit of His Son, God is giving us that close, personal relationship with Himself that His Son has with Him.
 That is beautiful!